 Dutch the guard dog, who was stationed at the Alcoa Substation in Vancouver during World War II, was issued an official Bonneville Power Administration badge.
 Nazi saboteurs landed in the U.S. at two locations during the war, with instructions to disable aluminum plants.
 Photo provided by Bonneville Power Administration

 Aluminum uses during the First World War were confined to dog tags, mess kits and canteens, even though the U.S. government took 90% of Alcoa’s output.
 By the time the world was engulfed in war a second time, modern all-metal aircraft were commonplace and strategists understood the significance of aluminum to winning the war.
 The U.S. war effort benefited from geographical isolation and abundant power resources, but the build-up was slow to get started.
+For photos and images related to this topic, visit the photo albums on the Facebook site "From Superstar To Superfund."

 From their inception to the start of the Second World War, aluminum producers relied on tariffs and cartels to protect prices and markets.
 U.S. government attorneys brought anti-trust charges against Alcoa in 1912, while U.S. fabricators sued the company for monopolistic practices.
 In 1928, the company split off its Canadian and international businesses to allay government concerns, but legal challenges remained.